Rakib-Sardar-Code/Silver/README.md

 </html>

 ```
-### be carefull when you linking your javascript file first of all you need to link our "silver.js" file
+### be carefull when you linking your javascript file first of all you need to link our "silver.js" file.
 and after writing "index.html" you need to do something with "main.js"
 write this code in your "main.js" file
 ---main.js---